-With the recent news that the UK’s first air-filtering bus has taken to the streets of Southampton, it is clear that bigger steps are being taken to reduce urban air pollution in our towns and cities.
+In 2018, it was reported that the UK’s first air-filtering bus had taken to the streets of Southampton, paving the way for bigger steps to reduce urban air pollution in our towns and cities.

-The bus, which is operated by the Go-Ahead Group, has been designed to cleanse the air around it as it travels, using a specially designed filter that removes ultrafine particles from the air.
-The plan is to test it on a 3 month initial pilot, weighing the filter at the start and end of the time period to gauge how many polluting particles have been trapped and thus removed from the city air.
-Given that WHO warned the City Council only this year that the streets are at their absolute pollution limit, it seems this pilot cannot come quick enough!
+The Bluestar bus, which is operated by the Go-Ahead Group, was designed to cleanse the air around it as it travels, using a specially designed filter that removes ultrafine particles from the air. it was initially tested on a 3 month initial pilot, weighing the filter at the start and end of the time period to gauge how many polluting particles had been trapped and thus removed from the city air.
+Given that WHO warned the City Council in 2018 that the streets were at their absolute pollution limit, this pilot could not come quickly enough!

 On a wider scale, it is estimated that air pollution causes up to 40,000 premature deaths per year in the UK alone, let alone in bigger countries.
 If we have 37.9 million vehicles licensed for use on our roads, how much worse will air pollution be in places like America, where there were 263.6 million registered vehicles in 2015, let alone now.
 Technology such as that used on the Go-Ahead bus, if proven successful, will carve a path into reducing air pollution, but we as the public are also being asked to “do our bit”, as it were.
 Readers will no doubt be well aware of the push to move from diesel to petrol, or even better, to electric cars, with subsequent penalties for those still using older, higher polluting vehicles.
 Whatever your thoughts on this are, there’s no doubt that we’ll all eventually move on to vehicles that create less impact on both human health and the environment.